 Prep yourself for an experience that is India.
-Here are the top 15 things you must know before you move to mitigate culture shocks and of course, easier navigation of your day at work or home in any city in this country.
+Here are the top 15 best Things to Know Before You Move to India to mitigate culture shocks and of course, easier navigation of your day at work or home in any city in this country.
 Lexagent helps you understand India with some practical do’s & don’ts before you take on the expat status.

 For any plans to stay in India for more than 180 consecutive days, make sure you read up well on requirement to register at the Foreigners’ Regional Registration Office (FRRO) within the first 14 days of your arrival.
 Failure to do so could lead up to losing your Indian visa and poetical waste of time, running around regulatory office.
 Some cities have online services and best to have your company support you with it.